ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 This optional parameter could be used to specify one or more comma-delimited classpaths for retrieving the required Java libraries needed by the bindgen tool execution.
 The classpath could be provided as comma-separated paths of JAR files or as comma-separated paths of directories containing all the relevant Java libraries.
 If the Ballerina bindings are to be generated from a standard Java library, from a library available inside the Ballerina SDK, or from a platform library specified in the `Ballerina.toml`, then you need not specify the classpath explicitly.

 `(-o|--output) <output>`
-This optional parameter could be used to specify the directory path into which the Ballerina bindings should be inserted.
-If this path is not specified, the output will be written onto the same directory from where the command is run.
-You can point the path of a Ballerina module to generate the code inside a Ballerina module.
+This optional parameter could be used to specify the directory path to which the Ballerina bindings should be inserted.
+If this path is not specified, the output will be written to the same directory from which the command is run.
+You can point to the path of a Ballerina module to generate the code inside a Ballerina module.

 `--public`
 Set the visibility modifier of the generated binding objects to public.
 By default, the generated bindings will be module private.